-Please submit your solutions as a single PDF file on Ilias.
-For this exercise, you need to do calculations and document your approach/steps to solution.
-You do do not need to submit any Python code this time.
-You can either solve the exercise by hand on a sheet of paper, scan it and submit as a PDF file or use the capabilities to write mathematical equations of tools like MS Word / LibreOffice / LaTeX, etc. to write down your calculations digitally.
+Please submit your solutions as a ZIP file on Ilias, containing a single PDF file with the calculations for Exercise 1-3, and a Python file or Notebook for Exercise 4.
+You can either solve the exercise for which you need to do calculations by hand on a sheet of paper and scan it or use the capabilities to write mathematical equations of tools like MS Word / LibreOffice / LaTeX, etc. to write down your calculations digitally.